 Our approach aims to capture a broad provincial perspective through surveys and indicators as well as an in-depth community perspective through interviews and focus groups.

-From 2022-2024 we plan to do in-depth research in approximately 12 communities across British Columbia, starting with four communities in fall 2022.
+From 2022-2024 we plan to do in-depth research in fours communities.
 Each cycle of community research involves focus groups led by our network of Community Connectors.
 These Community Connectors are organizations and groups like First Nations governments, community organizations and public institutions.
 In addition to this, we will conduct interviews and launch a province wide survey for community organizations and service providers working across the province.

 Collectively, these tools establish a baseline of human rights in B.C. which allow us to better monitor and evaluate change over time.
 As the project evolves in response to what we hear, our methodological approach, timeline and number of communities may also shift.

 - To identify human rights issues facing individuals and communities in B.C. and any solutions they have found and tried.
 This will help us to:

 - Enhance public understanding about the state of human rights across the province, and empower individuals and communities in their own advocacy work

 - Educate decision-makers and leverage opportunities to make systemic change

 - Inform BCOHRC’s priorities and create the baseline against which to assess our work